SqueezeAILab/KVQuant/lwm/README.md

 ![Haystack](figs/haystack.png)

-_Haystack evaluation (input length=256k) using the 3-bit quantization scheme from KVQuant.
+_Haystack evaluation (input length=256k) using the 3-bit quantization scheme from KVQuant, averaged over 10 samples.
 KVQuant retains the retrieval performance of the base model, even when evaluated using long context lengths._

 | Model |  fp16 | nuq4-1% | nuq3-1% |  nuq2-1% |
 | -------- | -------- | -------- | -------- | -------- |